-- · Global Server Parameters values which control connectivity and global server behavior - TSIG Key Info defines the TSIG keys used for secure traffic with DNS servers - Forward DDNS defines the catalog of Forward DDNS Domains - Reverse DDNS defines the catalog of Forward DDNS Domains
+- Global Server Parameters values which control connectivity and global server behavior - TSIG Key Info defines the TSIG keys used for secure traffic with DNS servers - Forward DDNS defines the catalog of Forward DDNS Domains - Reverse DDNS defines the catalog of Forward DDNS Domains

-10.2.1 Global Server Parameters
+11.2.1 Global Server Parameters

-Kea Administrator Reference Manual • ip-address - IP address on which D2 listens for requests.
+- ip-address IP address on which D2 listens for requests.
 The default is the local loopback interface at address 127.0.0.1.
-You may specify either an IPv4 or IPv6 address.

-- port Port on which D2 listens for requests.
+You may specify either an IPv4 or IPv6 address. - port Port on which D2 listens for requests.
 The default value is 53001. - dns-server-timeout The maximum amount of time in milliseconds, that D2 will wait for a response from a DNS server to a single DNS update message. - ncr-protocol Socket protocol to use when sending requests to D2.
 Currently only UDP is supported.
-TCP may be available in an upcoming release. - ncr-format Packet format to use when sending requests to D2.
+TCP may be available in a future release. - ncr-format Packet format to use when sending requests to D2.
 Currently only JSON format is supported.
 Other formats may be available in future releases.